xibosignage/xibo-manual/source/en/install_docker_win10_64bit.md

 suggest `c:\[[PRODUCTNAME]]`.
 Your library content and database will be written under this folder.

+Please note that the archive already contains a sub-folder called [[PRODUCTNAME]]-docker, which is best practice for archives!
+For the subsequent instructions please make sure you are *inside* the sub-folder contained in the archive.

 ## Check and edit configuration
 The first time [[PRODUCTNAME]] is installed a configuration file is needed to tell Docker how the environment is configured.
 This file is called `config.env`.